AdobeDocs/campaign-classic.en/help/reporting/using/about-adobe-campaign-reporting-tools.md

 snippet: y
 ---

-# About Adobe Campaign reporting tools{#about-adobe-campaign-reporting-tools}
+# Get started with Reporting {#about-adobe-campaign-reporting-tools}

 In addition to [built-in reports](../../reporting/using/about-campaign-built-in-reports.md), Adobe Campaign lets you generate reports in various contexts and to meet different needs.
 Principles of use and implementation modes are detailed in this document.